 - The goods are being transported from the port, airport, air cargo complex and land customs station to an inland container depot or a container freight station for clearance by Customs.

-- In respect of specified goods which are mentioned in this list – List of Items for which eway bill is not required.
+- In respect of specified goods like Jewellery, Personal and Household effects etc which are mentioned in this list – List of Items for which eway bill is not required.

 - In respect of movement of goods within such areas as are notified under clause (d) of sub-rule (14) of rule 138 of the Goods and Services Tax Rules of the concerned state.